-Not very long ago, I started making wooden spoons.
-I started with no more than a knife and a piece of wood.
-It came to me after watching a Youtube video.
-In the video, a participant in alone survival contest was making wooden spoons and other carvings to keep his mind (and sanity!) occupied.
-This part is key: I was already understanding that it could be done, but without knowing exactly how to do it.
-Although, in this case, even without watching the video, it was obvious that it is possible to carve wooden spoons.
+For reasons that are not relevant, I started making wooden spoons not long ago.
+I started with nothing more than a knife and a piece of wood, after watching a Youtube video.
+In the video a participant in a solo survival competition was making spoons to keep his mind busy.
+This is already an important part: I knew that wooden spoons could be done, but I didn’t know exactly how to make them.
+Although it was obvious before watching the video that it is possible to make wooden spoons.

-Here’s the thing, the first spoon I made didn’t turn out a complete disaster.
-You could clearly see that it was a spoon and you could use it as a spoon.
-But it wasn’t a very perfect spoon (sorry first spoon, it wasn’t your fault).
-It also took time to make it.
-I didn’t treat the wood correctly either.
-In fact, at that point, I wasn’t aware that I had to treat the wood in a particular way.
+And that’s the point, the first spoon didn’t go too bad.
+You could clearly see that it was a spoon and could be used as such.
+But it was not a good spoon (sorry first spoon, it was not your fault).
+Besides, it took me a long time to make it and I didn’t even treat the wood.
+In fact, at that time I didn’t even know that it needed to be treated.

 And this is where the importance of knowledge comes in.
-There was A GREAT DEAL that I didn’t know about making wooden spoons and that was what was preventing me from making a decent, quality spoon.
-So I searched for knowledge.
-I consumed videos… and more videos on how to carve spoons, how to sharpen knives, how to “read the wood”, how to treat a spoon in order for it to be usable etc. Not a lot of videos though.
-After all, it’s a spoon, not rocket science!
+There was A LOT I didn’t know about making wooden spoons.
+That prevented me from making a good spoon, within an acceptable time frame and with quality.
+So I looked for knowledge: videos and videos about how to make spoons, how to sharpen a knife or a gouge well, how to “read wood”, how to treat a spoon to be used and a few other things.
+At the end of the day, I was making a spoon, not a rocket.

-Knowing how to do something is fundamental.
-It helps you to make things, not only better but even faster or to make better use of your resources.
-The first time I saw a clear example of this was a few months ago in the first edition of the Startup Paradise.
-There, I was part of a group exercise aiming to explain the importance of knowledge.
+Knowing how to do something is very important.
+It helps you not only to do it better, but possibly even faster or to make better use of your resources.
+The first time I saw a clear example of this was a few months ago at the 1st Paraisu Startup.
+There we had a group dynamic to explain the importance of knowledge.

-Basically, the group dynamic was about trying to make the highest possible tower with limited resources provided.
-In this case, a large sheet of paper, Jenga blocks, some skewer sticks and elastic rubber bands.
-All the groups managed to build a tower, though not a very high one upon their first attempt.
-After that attempt, the one activity leader showed us the way other teams from other editions had managed to make the highest towers.
+Basically this dynamic consists of trying to make a tower as high as possible with given materials (in this case, a large sheet of paper, some pieces of jenga, some Moorish skewers and rubber bands).
+Normally every group managed to make a tower, but not too high in the first attempt.
+After that attempt they showed you how other teams from other editions had managed to make the tower taller.

-In a matter of minutes and just with the help of just a couple of images, you go from a tower that barely reaches one meter, to a tower that almost reaches the ceiling.
-The materials were the same and the people making the tower were the same as a few minutes before, but now they knew how to do it.
+In a matter of minutes and with a couple of images, you go from a tower that barely reaches a meter high, to a tower that practically reaches the ceiling.
+The materials were the same, the people who made the tower were the same as a few minutes before, but now they knew how to do it.

-Do you know a tool that does that very well (sharing the knowledge I mean)?
-It’s called Zapiens, I invite you to check it out 😉
+Do you know a tool that does that very well (the knowledge sharing I mean)?
+It’s called Zapiens, I invite you to know about it.